jplhomer/superflare/packages/superflare/docs/file-storage.md

 ## Serving public files

-By default, Superflare does not serve your bucket contents to the pbulic.
+By default, Superflare does not serve your bucket contents to the public.
 However, you can mark a disk as public by setting the `publicPath` property to a public route in your `superflare.config.ts` file:

 ```ts
 // superflare.config.ts